toonenrb/nldspredr/README.md

 ## Usage
-To build the R package, run "make build" in the root directory..
+To install the R package, download NldsPred_1.0.tar.gz and install using
-To publish the R package to github, run "make pubgithub".
-To install the package to the local computer, run "make install".
+> install.packages("NldsPred_1.0.tar.gz", repos = NULL)

 See the documentation.